-PURIM MITZVAH LIST WHAT WHEN WHY Fast of Esther Mar.
-20, 2019 To commemorate the three days Esther and the Jewish people fasted before she approached the King without permission.
-The original fast occurred on Pesah and since we may not fast on a holiday such as Pesah, we commemorate the fast on a day when the Jews fought their enemies - a day of battle on which they surely also fasted.
-Listening to the reading of the entire Megillah , including the three brochos preceding it.
-Once on Wednesday evening, Mar.
-20 and again the next day, Mar.
-21 (14 Adar) To commemorate the great Purim miracle in accordance with the mitzvah of Chachamim (wise rabbis).
-The shehechianu brochoh recited during the day also refers to the mitzvos of Mishlo'ach manos, matonos lo'evyonim and the Purim fast (see below).
-Sending two types of ready- to-eat food to at least one friend.
+PURIM MITZVAH LIST WHAT WHEN WHY Fast of Esther Thursday, Feb.
+25, 2021 To commemorate the three days Esther and the Jewish people fasted before she approached the King without permission.
+The original fast occurred on Pesach and since we may not fast on a holiday such as Pesach, we commemorate the fast on a day when the Jews fought their enemies - a day of battle on which they surely also fasted.
+Listening to the reading of the entire Megillah, including the three brachot preceding it.
+Once on Thursday evening, Feb.
+25 and again the next day, Feb.
+26 (14 Adar) To commemorate the great Purim miracle in accordance with the mitzvah of Chachamim (wise rabbis).
+Sending two types of ready-to- eat food to at least one friend.
 These gifts should be sent by a messenger.
-During the day Thur., Mar.
-21 To symbolize the spirit of unity which kept the Jewish people together in the face of the threat from Haman and his cohorts.
+During the day Friday , Feb.
+26 .
+To symbolize the spirit of unity which kept the Jewish people together in the face of the threat from Haman and his cohorts.
 Giving a gift to each of at least two poor people.
-During the morning, preferably after the reading of the Megillah .
+During the morning, preferably after the reading of the Megillah.
 These gifts are a special mitzvah , not to be included in the amount of money a person may set aside for charity during the rest of the year.
 The custom on this day is to give unquestioningly to any and all who ask for aid.
 Eating a feast to celebrate the holiday.
-Purim Day, when we are no longer busy with Mishloach Manot.
-To commemorate theparties Esther made for Haman and Achashveros.
-We also drink ad-d'lo-yodah until we can't tell between Haman and Mordechai, because Esther served drinks at these parties.
-Reciting the special prayer of thanks Al Hanissim.
-In the bentching and in the Amidah on Purim (Wed., Mar.
-20 in the evening, and morning and afternoon Thur., Mar.
-21) itself.
-We express gratitude to Him Who controls our destinies and guards our lives.
+Purim Day, when we are no longer busy with Mishloach Manot .
+To commemorate the parties Esther made for Haman and Achashveros.
+Reciting the special prayer of thanks Al Hanissim .
+In the Grace After Meals and in the Amidah on Purim ( Thursday, Feb.
+25 in the evening, and morning and afternoon Friday, Feb.
+26 itself.
+We express gratitude to God Who controls our destinies and guards our lives.